 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Chauncey is worth considering.

-Chauncey is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Chauncey does not have a public transit system used by locals to get to and from work.

 The per capita income in Chauncey in 2022 was $21,152, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $84,608 for a family of four.
 However, Chauncey contains both very wealthy and poor people as well.